andrebeu/active-learning/frustrated-rodent-/README.md

-# the frustrated rodent simulation
+# The frustrated rodent simulation

 ## phenomenon
 * rodents get full water alotment at the end of the day